Negligent, bad faith, or fraudulent practices with respect to insurance policies, insurance coverage, or insurance claims can take many forms:

 ERRORS & OMISSIONS CLAIMS AGAINST BROKERS

-- In 2016, we represented an insurance broker whose client sought to recoup the replacement cost of an antique vase that cracked.
+- We represented an insurance broker whose client sought to recoup the replacement cost of an antique vase that cracked.
 When the homeowner’s insurance obtained through our client did not fully cover the loss, the insured attempted to blame client for supposedly failing to obtain proper insurance coverage.
 As a result of our vigorous defense, the plaintiffs withdrew their claims against our client without payment by our client.

 - In an action brought on behalf of a client who lost her business in a fire, in 2014, we were able to secure a jury verdict finding the insurance broker negligent in undervaluing the client’s property and failing to procure adequate insurance coverage.